KMadeya/BetterPhotos/README.md

-Created a webpage that explores the fundamentals of using SASS.
+Created a webpage that explores the fundamentals of using SCSS.